Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Verification

 \section{Verification}

 Verifying energy efficiency features of complex SOCs is a big challenge from hardware as well as a system level perspective, since power management flows span the entire platform.
 Ideally, each system component (hardware, firmware, software) needs to be verified for its power management capability both individually as well as how they work in relation to other components, and with real workloads.
 In addition, system-level power flows (low power idle/standby states) also need to be verified before silicon tape-in is achieved.
 Power management brings a host of new types of bugs which are not in the class of traditional functional bugs.
-Table \ref{tab:pm-bugs} shows the different classes of bugs and the new verification techniques required, some of which are hard to verify in pre-silicon (for example, voltage sequencing, due to lack of integrated power delivery models into SOC emulation models) or thermal runways (usually these are usually verified on form factor devices in thermal chambers that simulate different thermal conditions).
-At a high level, verification can be done at either the gate level, RTL/architectural level or at SOC/system level, as described in detail in \cite{viswanath-rajeev-jolpe-survey} and \cite{dvcon-moorefield-pre-si-verification}; here we focus on verifying system level energy efficiency.
+Table \ref{tab:pm-bugs} shows the different classes of bugs and the new verification techniques required, some of which are hard to verify in pre-silicon (for example, voltage sequencing, due to lack of integrated power delivery models into SOC emulation models) or thermal runways (these are usually verified on form factor devices in thermal chambers that simulate different thermal conditions and heat flows).
+At a high level, verification can be done at either the gate level, RTL/architectural level or at SOC/system level.